 The parathyroid glands regulate the body’s calcium level through the production of parathyroid hormone (PTH).
-The parathyroid glands are located near the thyroid on both sides of the neck, and there are four of them.
-These glands can develop a benign growth called an adenoma which produces too much PTH and causes a condition called primary hyperparathyroidism.
+The parathyroid glands are located deep at the base of the neck near the thyroid gland, and each person has a total of four glands.
+Each side of the neck has an upper parathyroid gland located deeper in the neck near the nerve that activates the vocal cord (recurrent laryngeal nerve) and a lower gland located closer to the surface of the skin on the bottom portion of the thyroid.
+The exact locations of these glands may vary, particularly the lower glands which can sometimes even be found very deep inside the chest.
+Fortunately, this is relatively rare and the glands are found in predictable anatomic locations.
+Parathyroid glands can develop a benign growth called an adenoma which produces too much PTH and causes a condition called primary hyperparathyroidism.
 The first sign of this condition is an elevated blood calcium level, but hyperparathyroidism can lead to kidney stones, osteoporosis, depression, and bone pain.
+In many instances, the disease is present for months to years before it is diagnosed.
+Symptoms which are at times somewhat vague can be difficult to notice as they progress slowly over time.

 The diagnosis of hyperparathyroidism is made through blood work alone.
 Imaging studies such as ultrasound and sestamibi scanning (nuclear medicine test) are only used to assist with surgical planning.
 Parathyroid surgery is tricky because neither the degree of calcium elevation nor the size of the abnormal gland or glands correlates with the disease severity.
 Larger adenomas are easier to identify before surgery with imaging studies, but with parathyroid adenomas, size doesn’t matter.